The right typeface is often the key to strong brand identity, a well-designed website, sharp looking brochures, and strong marketing materials.

-Generally, copyright law in the U.S. does not protect typefaces.
 Fonts may be protected as long as the font qualifies as computer software or a program (and in fact, most fonts are programs or software).
-Bitmapped fonts are considered to be computerized representations of a typeface (and are not protected by copyright law).
-On the other hand, scalable fonts (because they are incorporated as part of a program or software) are protected by copyright.

 This means that copyright law (at least in the U.S.) protects only the font software, not the artistic design of the typeface.

 For example, the U.S. may be the only country in the western world not to recognize intellectual property rights in typeface design.
 The U.S. Copyright Office has unequivocally determined that fonts are not subject to protection as artistic works under the 1976 Copyright Act.

 In contrast, Germany recognized in 1981 that typeface designs can be protected by copyright as original works.
 England also allows typeface designs to be protected by copyright (since 1989).

-Doesn’t the U.S. have to follow the copyright law of other countries under international treaties?
+Does the U.S. have to follow the copyright law of other countries under international treaties?

-Yes and No. All of the major copyright treaties and agreements to which the U.S. is a party (such as the Berne Convention) operate under a common principle (called “national treatment”) which holds that a country must treat foreigners and locals equally.
+All of the major copyright treaties and agreements to which the U.S. is a party (such as the Berne Convention) operate under a common principle (called “national treatment”) which holds that a country must treat foreigners and locals equally.
 That means, among other things, that the U.S. is not obligated to provide greater protection to works from other countries than it provides to works produced in the U.S.